iam-Raja/Kube-Resources/storage/Readme.md

 **4.To access App's created with EbS**

+* Make sure LB-SG is opened on valid ports

 **5.To access App's created with EFS**
 * Allow Ec2-instance-SG on NFS protocol with EFS-SG
 * While deleting cluster remove this manually added sg rule first and EFS Volume later delete cluster